ramate-io/oac/oproc/oera-000-000-000-dulan/oproc-000-000-000/README.md

 >
 > **[[Liam Monninger](mailto:liam@ramate.io)]**
 >
-> To analogize, it's not about making a farmer rely on the government to grow his crops.
-It's about the farmer being able to work with the government to petition against a neighbor encroaching on his land.
+> To analogize, OAC concerns itself not with making a farmer rely on the government to grow his crops.
+Instead OAC enables the farmer to work with the government to petition against a neighbor encroaching on his land.
 >
-> The clear, direct needs and safety must still be satisfied by individual actors.
+> The clear, direct needs and safety requirements must still be satisfied by individual actors.
 However, that these individual actors recognize individual benefits of collaborative action renders a system wherein expected behavior is safer.

 ### What would be built with OAC?
 When used carefully, we believe OAC can supplant traditional and popular decentralized and distributed under requirements for smart execution and state machine replication.
 However, OAC's long-term ambitions lie in machine-to-machine communication.
 We believe OAC can be used to help solve challenging problems in AI alignment, dPIN verification, and decentralized swarm coordination.